IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

         - name: data
           emptyDir: {}
 ```
 The Replication Controller is the one responsible for creating or deleting pods to ensure the number of Pods match its defined number in "replicas".
 The Pods' template are defined inside the Replication Controller.
+We can place how much resources will be used for each pod inside the template and limit the resources they can use.
 We can create a Replication Controller using the provided yaml file with 1 replica:
 ```bash
 $ kubectl create -f cassandra-controller.yaml
 replicationcontroller "cassandra" created